 Highlights for me are the Kappelbrucke (Chapel Bridge) constructed in 1333 and the Lion Monument a rock relief carved out of the rock face in 1820/1 by Lukas Ahorn.

-There are many fantastic places to visit in Switzerland – amazing cities, mountains and beautiful lakes – read all about these in a guide to the “Best Places to visit in Switzerland.”
+There are many beautiful places to visit in Switzerland – amazing cities, mountains and beautiful lakes – read all about these in a guide to the best places to visit in Switzerland.

 - As described we took the Golden Round Trip to Pilatus which included the boat, cog railway, cableway, gondola and bus.

 - There is also the Silver Round Trip option which involves a 20 minute train/bus ride from Luzern to Alpnachstad along the lake (so no boat trip) before you catch the cog railway.
 If you have the time I would the golden round trip as the boat trip is truly beautiful!